Antoonij/byondapi-nim/README.md

 import byondapi/value/lib # ByondValue definition/converters/constructors
 import byondapi/[procs, strings, vars, threadsync]

-# That macros will create exported <strong>procname</strong>_ffi for all procs in macros body and unpack args into them.
-Non-existent args will be filled with null ByondValues.
+# This macro will create exported procs named `procname`_ffi for all procs in the body.
+# The macro also unpacks arguments from BYOND into the original procs based on their parameters.
+# Missing arguments will be replaced with null ByondValues.
-# Make sure you using <strong>byond:</strong> prefix in call_ext because byondProc can work only with ByondValues
+# Make sure to use the `byond:` prefix in call_ext because byondProc works only with ByondValues.
 byondProc:
   # Call from byond example: call_ext("dllfile.dll", "byond:meow_ffi")(your args)
   proc meow(sun: ByondValue, sin: ByondValue, nonexists: ByondValue): ByondValue =